avabs/avabs.github.io/AZ-204/Database_Services.md

     - More of an adapter for commonly used graph databases such as Amazon Neptune, Neo4j, Cosmos Db.
 Since it is agnostic of the database it works with.
     - graph traversal language used here is Gremlin

+### Azure Redis Cache
+- Temporarly copying frequently accessed data into fast storage (memory) which is close to Application.
+- Azure Redis Cache is accessible to Application withing Azure and outside to it.

 ### Azure Table
 - NoSQL key/value database within Azure Storage Accounts
 - Elements of the table